visit/citybreak-online-doc/_includes/widgets.md

 Use this to configure a default arrival date, example 2016-01-20

 ## Basket widget
-The basket widget can be used within or outside of the online3 template page.
+The basket widget can be used within or outside of the Citybreak online template page.

 When the basket widget is to be used within the template the script tag must be omitted.